Workplace injuries do both physical and emotional damage to you and your family.

 - Work-related psychological damage caused by an extreme or unusual psychological event, without a physical injury

-Depression and Other Psychological Workplace Injuries
+Depression From Workplace Injuries

 Did you know that depression is more common among people who suffer workplace injuries than for those whose injuries are sustained outside of the workplace?